alloc64/BoneAnimation/README.md

-# VertexAnimation
+# BoneAnimation

-Proprietary format for per-vertex animation of models exported from 3DS Max 5.
+Proprietary format for bone based animation of models exported from 3DS Max 5.

-Structure is exported by 3DS Max 5 script xmaPerVertexExport.ms
+Structure is exported by 3DS Max 5 script xmaBoneBasexExporter.ms

 ## License